Call Now

 The more information a party can provide to the divorce court judge about what is fair and equitable to divide versus value and set over to one party and credit or debit the other, the better job a judge can do for the parties as a neutral.
 This is an area where many litigants do not spend a lot of time considering the issue until they are faced with the potential to re-purchase pots, pan and linens.

 We hope you find this blog post useful to help you with general background about the difficult task lawyers and judges face in giving the court the necessary information to be fair and equitable and divide the marital estate.
 If so, this blog post has met its objective.
-This blog post was written by attorneys at Ciyou & Dixon, P.C. who practice throughout the state of Indiana.
+This blog post was written by attorneys at Dixon & Moseley, P.C. who practice throughout the state of Indiana.
 It is written for general educational purposes, and not legal advice or a solicitation for services.

 Facebook